 ABSTRACT.
 Definitions from the theory of point processes are recalled.
-Models of intensity function parameterization and maximum likelihood estimation from data are explored.
-Closed-form log-likelihood expressions are given for the Hawkes (univariate and multivariate)process, Autoregressive Conditional Duration(ACD) and a hybrid model combining the ACD and the Hawkes models.
+Models of intensity function parametrization and maximum likelihood estimation from data are explored.
+Closed-form log-likelihood expressions are given for the Hawkes (univariate and multivariate)process, Autoregressive Conditional Duration(ACD), with both exponential and Weibull distributed errors, and a hybrid model combining the ACD and the Hawkes models.
 Diurnal, or daily, adjustment of the deterministic predictable part of the intensity variation via piecewise polynomial splines is discussed.
 Data from the symbol SPY on three different electronic markets is used to estimate model parameters and generate illustrative plots.
 The parameters were estimated without diurnal adjustments, a repeat of the analysis with adjustments is due in a future version of this article.
 The connection of the Hawkes process to quantum theory is briefly mentioned.
+The Hawkess process with a Weibull kernel is also briefly mentioned and will be explored more in the future.